 Also on Travel Tomorrow

-- 10 Beautiful places to visit in Spain
+- 10 Beautiful German castles to visit this winter

 Q. What’s the most extreme consequence you’ve ever seen of someone not preparing their trip thoroughly?

 A. I haven’t had any real disasters, but I have known people who don’t take travel insurance and have ended up with thousands of pounds of medical bills.
 When my clients don’t want to take insurance, I remind them that if they even have to go into hospital for a minor complaint, things can go wrong and they could end up with large debts.

 I had a client who asked me to help with a trip to Australia.
 She booked with someone else eventually because she was price-driven, but she ended up stranded in Australia during the pandemic when all the flights were grounded.
 We had so many of our own clients that I wasn’t able to book them for her unfortunately, but I was able to tell her where there were flights available.
 Under normal circumstances I would have been able to help more.